liujiyaoFDU/FreeTumor/FreeTumor-leaderboard/README.md

 For the training codes, it is the same as the [FreeTumor-Abdomen](https://github.com/Luffy03/FreeTumor/tree/main/FreeTumor-Abdomen) repo, and the training implementation can be found in [README](https://github.com/Luffy03/FreeTumor).

-**Note that for FLARE25, we train one model for all three abdomen tumor types, i.e., liver, pancreas, and kidney tumors.
+**Note that for FLARE25 pan-cancer dataset, we train one model for all three abdomen tumor types, i.e., liver, pancreas, and kidney tumors.
 For KiTS, we train on only kidney tumors.**

 ## Evaluation